sl-001/gs-lua/readme.md

 # gamesense lua scripts

-Repository that was made for my lua scripts
+Repository with all my gamesense releases.